dasch-swiss/dsp-tools/docs/internal/fast-xmlupload.md

 - `--output-dir` (mandatory): path to the output directory where the processed/transformed files should be written to
 - `--nthreads` (optional, default computed by the concurrent library, dependent on the machine): number of threads to use for processing
+- `--batchsize` (optional, default 5000): number of files to process in one batch

 All files referenced in the `<bitstream>` tags of the XML are expected to be in the input directory